JiroCab/Olupis/README.md

 alternatively you may use `./gradlew runMindustryClient `or `./gradlew runMindustryServer ` for testing with [Toxopid](https://github.com/Xpdustry/Toxopid). you can figure out the rest, you got this, you're a smart cookie

+[Discord server](https://discord.gg/S8wuZAF4ZZ) to talk and complain about the mod.

 ## Credits:
 * [RushieWashie](https://github.com/JiroCab) - Programming, Sprites